Don’t open the fridge door too often

 Switch off or recycle the second fridge

 If you have a second fridge, consider how often your “drinks fridge” is really used.
 Turn it on only when you need it, such as for parties or when you have guests staying, and put the drinks you use on a daily basis in the main fridge.
-It costs on average $300 a year to run a fridge, which is equivant to 6 cartons of beer.
+A second fridge can cost up to three cartons of beer a year to run.

 See our list of current energy rebates for other programs that may help you with your recycling.